SimonGadgeteer/swedishLeader/README.md

 To store a KV in your local instance, use `yourhost:yourport/store/<yourKey>=<yourValue>`

 ##Storage
 This implementation of a KV store uses sharding to distribute all your values equally between all available nodes.
-To configure this one has to change the config.json file
+To configure this one has to change the `config.json` file (`'shard'` or `'full'`)

 ###Read all KVs
 To get all your KVs, use `yourhost:yourport/store`